AusBoone/Cave-Runner/docs/InputBindings.md

 ## Mobile Touch Controls

 When building for mobile platforms you can provide on-screen buttons for jump, slide and pause.
-The `MobileControls.prefab` under `Assets/Prefabs` contains a Canvas with three buttons wired to `TouchInputManager`.
-Drop this prefab into your scene to enable touch controls.
+The simplified `MobileUI.prefab` lives under `Resources/UI` and is instantiated automatically by `UIManager` on mobile devices.
+It exposes three large buttons hooked up through `TouchInputManager`.
+You can also drop the legacy `MobileControls.prefab` into your scene if you prefer manual placement.

 The buttons invoke `OnJumpDown`/`OnJumpUp`, `OnSlideDown`/`OnSlideUp` and
 `OnPause` on `TouchInputManager` so the existing input queries work unchanged.